-We have two strategic investments in certain equity securities that are accounted for using either the equity or the cost method of accounting.
+We have two strategic investments in equity securities of certain privately held companies that are accounted for using the equity or the cost method of accounting.
 Our ability to realize value from our strategic investments in companies that are not publicly traded depends on the success of those companies' businesses and their ability to obtain sufficient capital to execute their business plans.
 Because private markets are not as liquid as public markets, there is also increased risk that we will not be able to sell these investments, or that when we desire to sell them we will not be able to obtain fair value for them.